sandialabs/Arcus/README.md

 ##### Parsing

 It is possible to parse an `IPAddress` from a hexadecimal string into either an IPv4 of IPv6 address using the `IPAddress ParseFromHexString(string input, AddressFamily addressFamily)` method.
-Likewise it can be done safely with `bool TryParseFromHexString(string input, AddressFamily addressFamily, out IPAddress address)`
+Likewise it can be done safely with `bool TryParseFromHexString(string input, AddressFamily addressFamily, out IPAddress address)`.

-Similarly, conversion may be done from an octal string by using `bool TryParseIgnoreOctalInIPv4(string input, out IPAddress address)` or even a `BigInteger` by way of `bool TryParse(BigInteger input, AddressFamily addressFamily, out IPAddress address)`
+Similarly, conversion may be done from an octal string by using `bool TryParseIgnoreOctalInIPv4(string input, out IPAddress address)` or even a `BigInteger` by way of `bool TryParse(BigInteger input, AddressFamily addressFamily, out IPAddress address)`.

 #### `SubnetUtilities`